 Dermatologist Joely Kaufman, M.D. (left) talks to students about skin cancer prevention during a session at HIP Day.
 More than 1,000 Miami-Dade high school students gathered to discuss and learn more about key health issues that affect teens — anxiety, depression, bullying, eating disorders, pregnancy, obesity, suicide and sexual assault.

-Yasher koach to brothers Tyler & Zach Marcus, who along with their parents Niki & Jeff Marcus, are serving as Chairs of the 3rd annual 3-on-3 Dunks for Diabetes basketball tournament fundraiser Sunday, April 23rd, 12:00–7:30 pm.
-The tourney — held at Temple Beth Am’s Basketball Courts in the Hessel Family Youth Complex — is being presented by Temple Beth Am’s Tikkun Olam Committee, and is to help promote awareness of diabetes and to raise funds for the American Diabetes Association.
-The event is open to all players in 3rd–8th grades.
+Yasher koach to brothers Tyler & Zach Marcus, who along with their parents Niki & Jeff Marcus, served as Chairs of the 3rd annual 3-on-3 Dunks for Diabetes basketball tournament fundraiser April 23, 2017.
+The tourney — held at Temple Beth Am’s Basketball Courts in the Hessel Family Youth Complex — was presented by Temple Beth Am’s Tikkun Olam Committee, and was to help promote awareness of diabetes and to raise funds for the American Diabetes Association.
+The event was open to all players in 3rd–8th grades.
 Tyler is a 3rd grade student at Temple Beth Am Day School.
 Zach, a graduate of Temple Beth Am Day School, is in the 7th grade at Ransom Everglades School.
 Read more

 Les Adler is serving as President of the Hillel Florida State University 2016–17 Community Board.
 A partner in the accounting firm Kabat, Schertzer De La Torre, Taraboulos & Co., Les presides over the board which provides direct oversight to Foundation activities.
 Rabbi Jaime Aklepi is a Member at Large on the Community Board.
 FSU is home to nearly 4,000 Jewish students, and Hillel FSU and the members of the Jewish Council provide diverse opportunities for making Jewish choices while being a student at FSU.